LASC Federal School Code: 007047

 Student Right-To-Know refers to the Student Right-To-Know and Campus Security Act of 1990 (P.L.
-101-542), which requires colleges and universities participating in federal financial aid programs to disclose information about completion and transfer rates.
+101-542), which requires colleges and universities to participate in federal financial aid programs to disclose information about completion and transfer rates.
 The intent is to provide prospective students a statistic of comparable effectiveness that they can use to determine their college of choice.

 – more about the Student Right To Know Act

-Graduation and retention rates for student athletes
+Graduation and retention rates for student-athletes

 Equity in Athletics Survey